cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 function will produce invalid output if given the wrong sender public key.
 This error is not detectable until subsequent AEAD decryption.

-The errors in this document are meant as a guide for implementers.
+The errors in this document are meant as a guide for implementors.
 They are not an exhaustive list of all the errors an implementation might emit.
 For example, future KEMs might have internal failure cases, or an implementation might run out of memory.